Swarovski: Partnerships

 Since 2004, Swarovski has provided the 9 ft, 550 lb star or snowflake that tops the Rockefeller Center Christmas Tree in New York City.
 Smaller versions of this are sold as Annual Edition ornaments.

 Swarovski owned the Austrian football club FC Swarovski Tirol from 1986 to 1992.

 In 2018, celebrity chef Nadiya Hussain, TV personality Katie Piper, and CoppaFeel founder Kris Hallenga, were announced as Swarovski's latest ambassadors, and starred in the brand's ongoing #BrillianceforAll campaign.

 In 2019, Swarovski partnered with Dior for its exhibition at the Victoria and Albert Museum, featuring archival designer pieces emblazoned with Swarovski crystal.

 Swarovski annually hosts the Designers of the Future Award in recognition of young and up-and-coming designers.
 The previous winners of the Swarovski Designers of the Future Award include influential designers and architects: Ross Lovegrove, Greg Lynn, Troika, Fredrikson Stallard, Erwin Redl, Eyal Burstein, Asif Khan, Guilherme Torres, Jeanne Gang and Mexico City-based global architecture and design practice Fernando Romero Enterprise (FR-EE).
 The 2018 winners were Frank Kolkman, an experimental Dutch designer focused on robotic technologies; Study O Portable, a research-based Dutch-Japanese practice making objects about the designed environment, and Yosuke Ushigome of TAKRAM, a creative Japanese technologist specializing in emerging technologies.

+In November 2023, Swarovski collaborated with the shapewear brand Skims on a new collection of body jewelry.

+In April 2024, Swarovski unveiled a collection in collaboration with Marvel.
+Accordingly, Swarovski expanded its collection of decorative figurines with creations paying homage to the superheroes of the Marvel franchises.